MANIKESHAV6/Sales-Predictor/README.md

 ---

 ## Model Performance
-The sales predictor uses a linear regression model trained on past sales data.
-It forecasts future sales and evaluates performance using key regression metrics: RMSE, MAE, and R² Score.
+The sales prediction model uses a linear regression technique, trained on past sales data to predict future sales.
+Performance is evaluated through key regression metrics: RMSE, MAE, and R² Score.

 The output includes: